ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Scenario 2: Allow one group to communicate with only one other group

-In this example scenario, we will set up an Information Barriers policy that allows people in one group (we'll call them Products) to communicate with only one other group (we'll call them Research).
+In this example scenario, we define an Information Barriers policy that allows people in one group (Products) to communicate with only one other group (Research).
 With this policy in place, people in the Products group will not be able to call or chat with anyone except people in the Research group.

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).